 Music goes beyond mental health benefits to provide physical relief as well as improvements in physical functioning.
 It is believed to affect an individual physically through the following mechanisms:

 - Promoting higher-quality sleep

 - Improved motor function

 - Regulate heart and breathing rate thereby maintaining blood pressure

 Music is known to benefit pain management by augmenting the body’s capacity to handle pain through the following:

 - Increase the body’s production of endogenous painkillers

 Looks like Bob Marley was on to something when he sang, “The good thing about music is when it hits, you feel no pain.”

 Where is it common to see music for mental health being used?

-- Prisons and detention centers
+- Prisons and detention centres